hansonkd/UHF/readme.md

 Done!
 ```

-I believe due to lazy evaluation, if I add a single query, wait a second, then do my benchmark the speed is reduced further.
+I believe due to lazy evaluation, if I add a single query, wait a second, then do my benchmark the speed of filtering is reduced further.

 ```
 sendAll sock $ runPut $ putDocument $ serializedGetLT